 Now that you know you have this thing in your body called fascia, what is it made out of?
 Like many parts of your biology, your fascia has a specific recipe.
-The body recipe for fascia is collagen, elastin and ground substance.
+The body recipe for fascia is collagen, elastin, and ground substance.

-The Ground Substance is a liquid substance in the extra-cellular space of your body, or in other words, a cocktail created by connective tissue cells (fibroblasts) containing enzymes, lymphocytes, immune cells and various other viscous substances.
+The Ground Substance is a liquid substance in the extra-cellular space of your body, or in other words, a cocktail created by connective tissue cells (fibroblasts) containing enzymes, lymphocytes, immune cells, and various other viscous substances.
 This cocktail that the other substances float in is called the matrix.

 Connective Tissue Cells:

 Cool word: Fibroblast!
 Say it 10 times.
 See?
 It’s cool and sounds really scienc-y.
-Fibroblasts are cells produced by connective tissue that creates the collagen and elastin proteins.
-Fibroblasts produce the fibers of connective tissue for organs, muscles and bones.
+Fibroblasts are cells produced by connective tissue that creates collagen and elastin proteins.
+Fibroblasts produce the fibers of connective tissue for organs, muscles, and bones.
 They respond to external stresses and change their production according to the body’s special requirements.

 Connective tissue cells regularly replace the fabric of fascia.
 Over the course of a year, about half of the fascial tissue in your body is replaced.
 A note of interest is that connective tissue cells also produce enzymes and messenger substances that fibroblasts interact with, which influences the body’s immune system.

 The matrix plays a crucial role in the nutrient supply of connective tissue and the organ to which the tissue belongs.
-The matrix in these different connective tissues types hosts large quantities of immune cells, lymphocytes, fat cells, nerve endings, and blood vessels.
+The matrix in these different connective tissue types hosts large quantities of immune cells, lymphocytes, fat cells, nerve endings, and blood vessels.
 The water content of the matrix varies.
 Water is a crucial medium for cellular metabolism.

-Another important component of the matrix is hyaluronic acid or HA.
-HA chemically speaking is a polymer of sugar molecules and is produced by the connective tissue cells.
-But you might know it best as a staple in your beauty products.
-It’s superhero skill is its ability to carry huge amounts of water between the collagen and elastin fibers in the skin creating a plump, wrinkle-free complexion.
+Another important component of the matrix is hyaluronic acid, or HA.
+HA, chemically speaking, is a polymer of sugar molecules and is produced by the connective tissue cells, but you might know it best as a staple in your beauty products.
+Its superhero skill is its ability to carry huge amounts of water between the collagen and elastin fibers in the skin, creating a plump, wrinkle-free complexion.
 Hence its celebrity status amongst cosmetic companies and plastic surgeons in products and injectables.